 If you’re capable of observational learning, it’s through empathy.
 If you’ve learned empathy, you can step back and look at yourself through the eyes of others.
 You can understand yourself through a more objective lens.
 Experiences in your own life teach you so much on so many levels.
 Your failures can be tools to understanding who you are.
 What are you character flaws and strengths?
 Life will teach you this if you choose to be honest with yourself.
 I know I am deeply flawed, I have seen this for years.

 In honest appraisal, it’s our flaws more than our strengths that determine our outcomes.
 Its was makes us interesting and human.
 It gives us depth.
 It’s why people love Batman more than Superman.
 Batman is deeply disturbed and Superman is, well, just super.
 It’s these experiences that make us interesting, well-rounded individuals.
-When we apply this to our writing and make balanced characters with strengths and weakness and use the internal friction this cause we make more than characters.
+When we apply this to our writing and make balanced characters with strengths and weakness and use the internal friction this causes we make more than characters.
 We make them real.
 We make them identifiable.